 Whether you are enjoying the entire Blue Ridge Parkway or just visiting regions in North Carolina or Tennessee, there are many ways to enjoy nature and the outdoors, even in the lodging opportunities available along the route.

 BRP Milepost 217-340In North Carolina, just a dozen miles from the Parkway, you’ll discover Mount Airy, made famous by Andy Griffith and the fictional town of Mayberry.
 In Surry County and neighboring Wilkes County you’ll also find farms, vineyards & orchards, hiking, rock climbing, paddling on the Yadkin River, fishing, birding, zip lines, rock climbing, 50 scenic bikeways, and not one, but two state parks (Pilot Mountain and Stone Mountain)!
-Charming accommodations are available at romantic Pilot Knob Inn on over 100 acres with lakes, whirlpools, sauna and a full breakfast in Pilot Mountain and secluded cottages at On the Windfall surrounded by abundant wildlife, wildflowers, awesome long range views, and magnificent starry nights in Lansing.
+Charming accommodations are available at romantic Pilot Knob Inn on over 100 acres with lakes, whirlpools, sauna and a full breakfast in Pilot Mountain.
 If you’d like to consider making your home here in the Yadkin Valley, check out the private community of Fleetwood Falls.

 South on the Parkway are the communities of Boone and Blowing Rock.
 Both are bursting with outdoor activities from challenging mountain sports to cozy highland cabins, from a variety of annual festivals to well-known landmarks such as The Blowing Rock, Tweetsie Railroad, and Grandfather Mountain.
 From fly fishing and canoeing, to zip lining (try High Gravity Adventures) and skiing, the NC High Country is the perfect getaway for adrenaline junkies and leisure seekers alike at any time of year.
 For area details and directions, visit the NC High Country Host & Regional Visitor Center or request a free vacation planner to help plan your trip.
 Local lodging options include 40 cabins and chalets at Swiss Mountain Village in Blowing Rock where you can retreat and relax in close proximity to numerous outdoor opportunities; cozy rooms at the Alpine Village Inn located in downtown Blowing Rock in a country garden setting but close to major attractions; or one of a wide variety of homes throughout the Blowing Rock area managed by Jenkins Rentals.